4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 ![](assets/en/FormObjects/listbox_column_objectArray_helloWorld_behavior.png)

-#### requiredList and choiceList
+#### requiredList y choiceList

-When a "choiceList" or a "requiredList" attribute is present inside the object, the text input is replaced by a drop-down list or a combo box, depending of the attribute:
+Cuando un atributo "choiceList" o "requiredList" está presente dentro del objeto, la entrada de texto se sustituye por una lista desplegable o un combo box, dependiendo del atributo:

-*   If the attribute is "choiceList", the cell is displayed as a combo box.
-This means that the user can select or type a value.
+*   Si el atributo es "choiceList", la celda se muestra como un combo box.
+Esto significa que el usuario puede seleccionar o escribir un valor.
 *   If the attribute is "requiredList" then the cell is displayed as a drop-down list and the user can only select one of the values provided in the list.

 In both cases, a "value" attribute can be used to preselect a value in the widget.